tbessenreither/SnapEngine/README.md

 			'type' => 'string', //this field is required.
 The Engine will cast all data you get to the correct type.
 No further actions required
 			'required' => true, //is it required
 			'default' => 'default value', // what's the default value. if this is set required will be set to false!
-			'position' => 1, // the position of the parameter in the Bathleth Tag.
+			'position' => 1, // the position of the parameter in the Batleth Tag.
 Human readable Int starting with 1 ],
 	],
 ]));